Police investigating ‘online threat’ made to JK Rowling following Rushdie tweet

 A Police Scotland spokeswoman said: “We have received a report of an online threat being made and officers are carrying out enquiries.”

-On Friday, New York state police named the suspected attacker as Hadi Matar, 24, of Fairview, New Jersey, who was taken into custody following the incident.

-The following day he pleaded not guilty to attempted murder and assault at a court appearing.

-Warner Bros Discovery, the entertainment company behind the film adaptions of JK Rowling’s Harry Potter series, has condemned the online threats made against the author.
+Bosses at Warner Bros Discovery (WBD), the entertainment company behind the film adaptions of JK Rowling’s Harry Potter series, said they “strongly condemn” the threats made against the author.

-In a statement to the PA news agency, a Warner Bros Discovery (WBD) spokesperson said the company “strongly condemns the threats made against JK Rowling”.
+In a statement shared to the PA news agency, a spokesman for the media conglomerate added: “We stand with her and all the authors, storytellers and creators who bravely express their creativity and opinions.

 “Our thoughts are with Sir Salman Rushdie and his family following the senseless act of violence in New York.